Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ## Security

 We have recently increased security requirements for the public Bioconductor mirror sites.
-Specifically, the sites must support https and use secure rsync when retrieving packages from the master.
+Specifically, site maintainers must support https and use secure rsync when retrieving packages from the master.
 If you are interested in hosting a publicly available mirror site, please send a suitable public key to [valerie.obenchain@roswellpark.org](mailto:valerie.obenchain@roswellpark.org).

 Once your key is added to the `bioc-rsync` account you can `rsync` from